 I'm lucky that I live in New York, where there's plenty of jazz, but even if you live somewhere else, see if you can find some live music.
 I like to let my mind wander as I watch, and I know that I feel less self-conscious sitting alone when I have someone besides the bartender to place my attention on.
 I might also bring a journal to write down thoughts and sketches as I listen.

 Of course, it's different in every city and bar, but I find that going out alone is nothing to be afraid of.
 People won't tend to bother me if I look busy scribbling, and if I want to meet new people, my emboldened state helps me make some eye contact.

 9. Dance On Your Own

 This might sound like a silly thing to do — and it is.
-But it's also really fun, and in my experience, it helps cultivate lots of body positivity.
+But it's also really fun, and in my experience, it has helped me cultivate lots of body positivity.
 When I put on the tunes I loved to dance to as a teen (Beyonce, Shakira, and the Save The Last Dance soundtrack — all the way) I find myself uninhibited in a way I just can't access when I'm in public.
 Sometimes, it's important to dance knowing no one's watching.

 While I also love to do this for exercise and a dose of self-love while sober, I've found that dancing alone high makes things next-level fun.
 I'm already open and less likely to judge my own moves — and it feels great to be hyperaware of how good it feels just to move my body, and how sexy I really am.
 I highly recommend it.